[?] Subscribe To This Site

 Strong, hot winds were always the fires' companions.

 Later, when the rains came, everything sprouted back so quickly.
-It, definitively, seemed like a miracle of nature.
+This was part of South African natural wonders.

 The black ash covered land, lightened by small granite like boulders transformed itself looking like born again.
 Everything turned into the most magic carpet of spring.
 Pastel colors with a deep blue or purple in between were its characteristics.